chintakuntaharshavardhanreddy/razorpay-churn-retention-agent/README.md

 - Trained on synthetic data — real-world churn patterns would require retraining on production data
 - No rate limiting or idempotency keys on action-triggering endpoints yet — a repeated call for the same event could re-trigger the same retention action
 - Timestamps in Supabase are stored in UTC by default (standard practice, not a bug)

+This project uses free/trial-tier cloud services (n8n Cloud, Supabase) for the live automation layer.
+The demo video and screenshots in `docs/` show the full system working end-to-end.
+If you'd like to see it running live, reach out and I'm happy to re-activate or walk through it.
+**Email:**chintakuntaharshavardhanreddy@gmail.com